 23rd September 2020

-For this reason, there has been an enormous surge in interest in Pay-Per-Click (PPC) marketing over the last few years.
+Effective PPC management is hugely important in today’s highly competitive digital jungle.
+Did you know there has been an enormous surge in interest in Pay-Per-Click (PPC) marketing over the last few years.
 In fact, 45% of small businesses now use PPC in their marketing, according to PPC Protect.

 But PPC advertising isn’t as simple as throwing money at an ad and hoping it works.
 There are strategic steps you can put in place to improve the performance of your ad campaign and make sure your message is delivered to the right people.

-1) Choose the right platform
+1) Choose the right platform for PPC management

 Choosing your platform is the first decision you’ll need to make, and one of the most important.
 Google Ads is the go-to option for most businesses because it leans on the all-powerful search engine’s ability to get you in front of customers.
 There is also a strong case to be made for Bing Ads, as well as social media advertising, with the likes of Facebook, Instagram and Twitter providing advertisers with direct access to their billions of collective users.